wcarvalho/wcarvalho.github.io/_posts/2017-12-23-building_machines_intro.md

 ## Introduction

 The purpose of this series is to highlight the challenges with building machines that learn and think like people.
 As such, I will skip aspects of the paper that generally review deep learning.
 Please feel free to read the paper for that material.
-The key idea: thanks to tremendous skill in pattern recognition, deep neural networks have achieved state-of-the-art performance in numerous domains including computer vision {% citbuilding_machines_intro %}, speech modeling, and complex control problems.
+The key idea: thanks to tremendous skill in pattern recognition, deep neural networks have achieved state-of-the-art performance in numerous domains including computer vision, speech modeling, and complex control problems.

 While neural networks perform very well on many tasks, they have limitations such as their requirement of large training sets and their inability to generalize knowledge well across tasks.
 This is, in part, because they (at least, in their current form) rely on stasticial pattern recognition.
 An alternative, which suggests is a key ingredient of human learning, is a model-building approach.
 They argue that intelligent cognition relies on building and using causal models to understand, explain, simulate, and predict the world.
 Despite this contrast, these two methods are certainly not orthogonal and machines can benefit from both, synergistically.